eahomecare/profiling/README.md

 ---

-### Recommended Training Approach for Your Use Case
+### Recommended Training Approach for Our Use Case

 **Step 1: Start with LoRA**
 - Use `google/flan-t5-base` or `bigscience/bloom`
-- Train for 3 epochs with your 1500 examples
+- Train for 3 epochs with our 1500 examples
 - Validate on holdout test set

 **Step 2: Evaluate Quality**
 - Compare outputs vs pre-trained models
-- Check consistency with your survey format
+- Check consistency with our survey format
 - Measure inference speed

 **Step 3: Optimize**